dp-os/gez/examples/docs/src/en/guide/start/introduction.md

 ### Performance Optimization
 - **Zero Overhead Principle**: Maximizes the use of native browser capabilities
-- **Intelligent Caching**: Precise caching strategy based on content hashing
+- **Intelligent Caching**: Content hash-based precise caching strategy
 - **On-demand Loading**: Fine-grained code splitting and dependency management

 ## Project Maturity
-Through nearly 5 years of iterative evolution (v1.0 to v3.0), Gez has been fully validated in enterprise-level environments.
-It currently supports the stable operation of dozens of business projects and continues to drive the modernization of the technology stack.
+Through nearly 5 years of iterative evolution (v1.0 to v3.0), Gez has been fully validated in enterprise environments.
+It currently supports the stable operation of dozens of business projects and continues to drive the modernization of technology stacks.
 The framework's stability, reliability, and performance advantages have been thoroughly tested in practice, providing a reliable technical foundation for large-scale application development.